Last Update: April 28, 2014

-Lawmakers will be back for the 2014 session starting in mid-January.
-Will this be the year sensible marijuana policy reform is brought to South Dakota?
+Will next year be the year sensible marijuana policy reform is brought to South Dakota?
 Please ask your legislators to stand up for patients and to support imposing a civil fine — not possible jail time — on simple possession of marijuana.
+You can also ask them to support a new, more sensible approach to marijuana by legalizing, regulating, and taxing it like alcohol for adults’ use.

 Can medical marijuana help you?